RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 </script>
 ```

-Note that both the label, using a span, and the range element have unique ids, "sliderRange2" and "myRange2" respectively, which were used
+All the labels, using a span, and the range elements have unique ids, e.g. "sliderRange2" and "myRange2" respectively, which were used
 in the previous Javascript code.
-An example of Checkboxes are these for the 3 LEDs, each with a different id.
+An example of input Checkboxes is the following for 3 LEDs, again each with a different id.

 ```html
 <label class="container">